MooersLab/cctbxsnips-SublimeText3/README.md

 ```

 SublimeText should be able to find snippets stored in subfolders of the `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User` folder.
-As a last resort, you can stored the snippet files in `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`.
+As a last resort, you can store the snippet files in `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`.

 **Notes**

-- The scope for the snippets was set to source.python.
+- The scope for the snippets was set to `source.python`.
 As a result, the snippets will only appear when a Python file is being edited.
-- The scope of the testCCTBXpython*.* series of snippets are actually bash scripts.
-They have the source.python scope so that they can be discovered in Jupyter notebooks with an active Python kernel or the cttbx kernel.
+- The testCCTBXpython*.* series of snippets are actually bash scripts.
+They have the source.python scope so that they can be discovered in Jupyter notebooks with an active CCTBX kernel.

 2. **Optional** If you want to use these snippets from Sublime Text 3 to edit live cells in Jupyter or Colab notebooks, install [GhostText browser extension](https://ghosttext.fregante.com/) in your browser and the [GhostText package for SublimeText3](https://packagecontrol.io/packages/GhostText).
-The upside of using GhostText with Sublime Text 3 is that this was the defualt text editor for which GhostText was originally developed.
+The upside of using GhostText with Sublime Text 3 is that this was the text editor for which GhostText was originally developed.
-The GhostText package for Sublime Text 3 can be installed from install Sublime Text 3 via `Tools --> Command Palette` and select **Package Control: Install Package**.
+The GhostText package for Sublime Text 3 can be installed from within Sublime Text 3 via `Tools --> Command Palette` and select **Package Control: Install Package**.
 Then enter **GhostText**.

+## Example of Sublime Text Editing a code cell in Jupyter Notebook

+*Note* After opening a connected from the code cell to Sublime Text, a markdown document will appear.
+You will need to manually change the scope to Python by clicking on the markdown text in the lower righthand corner.
+This will open a menu with a list of programming languages.
+Select **python**.
+Now you will be able to access the snippets.

+The image below shows how entering in SublimeText3 "imp" for the word *import* narrowed a list of possible snippets to *millerMtzImports.
+The "imp" letters appear in the Juptyer notebook instantly, but the snippets can also be accessed from the editor.
+The snippet is in the miller array family of snippets.
+The use of the miller submodule is an older approach to importing mtz files into cctbx.

+<-- !-->

+The image below shows the result of hit tab after entering "imp".
+The highlighted text is a placeholder value at the only tab stop in the snippet.
+Enter the new mtz filename to customize for your use.

+<-- !-->

 ## Related repositories